whisthq/whist/container-images/README.md

 ### Running Local Images

-Once an image with tag `current-build` has been built locally via `build_container_images.sh`, it may be run locally by calling
+Once an image with tag `current-build` has been built locally via `build_container_images.sh`, it may be run locally by calling:

 ```
 ./run_local_container_image.sh APP [MOUNT]
 ```

 As usual, `APP` is the path to the app folder.
 Meanwhile, `MOUNT` is an optional argument specifying whether to facilitate server protocol development by mounting and live-updating the `base/protocol` submodule.
 If `MOUNT=mount`, then the submodule is mounted; else, it is not.
-Note that this script should be used on EC2 instances as a GPU is required for our containers and our protocol.
+Note that this script should be used on EC2 instances as an Nvidia GPU is required for our containers and our protocol to function properly.

 ### Running Remote-Pushed Images

 If an image has been pushed to ECR and you wish to test it, first ensure the AWS CLI is configured as in [Pushing Images](#pushing-images).
-Then, retrieve the tag you wish to run, either from ECR itself or by grabbing the relevant (full) git commit hash from this repository, and run:
+Then, retrieve the tag you wish to run, either from ECR itself or by grabbing the relevant (full) Git commit hash from this repository, and run:

 ```
 ./run_remote_container_image.sh APP TAG [REGION] [MOUNT]
 ```

 As above, `APP` is the path of the application you want to run, `REGION` optionally specifies the ECR region to pull from, with a default of `us-east-1`, and `MOUNT=mount` mounts the submodule.
-Here `TAG` is the full git commit hash to run.
+Here `TAG` is the full Git commit hash to run.

 ## Continous Integration & Publishing